 - I fill my fabric softener compartment (or Downy Ball) with white vinegar as a safe, effective alternative.

 - Plus wool dryer balls help as a ‘fabric softener’ and also reduced drying times.
-Here’s how to make and use wool dryer balls (PUBLISHING JANUARY 2016).
+Here’s how to make and use wool dryer balls (PUBLISHING later).

 Don’t want to make your own?
 The next best thing is Thieves Laundry Soap to have naturally clean clothes, with the help of enzymes and essential oils!